stfab/my-website/_posts/2023-04-04-data-pipelines-as-code-with-delta-live-tables.md

 Of course, you also have to specify the pipeline definition to be used and the database in which the data is to be stored.

-![Create a DLT Pipeline](/assets/img/dlt_create_pipeline.png) _Create a DLT Pipeline, Copyright: Fabian Stadler_
+![Create a DLT Pipeline](/assets/img/dlt_create_pipeline.png) _Create a DLT Pipeline, Image source: Fabian Stadler_

 This means that one pipeline definition can also be used in multiple configurations/pipelines.
 This is useful if I have multiple development and production environments.
 It is the same with the choice of database.
 While I cannot call a DLT pipeline with arguments, it is still possible to do certain things differently in my code in the configuration via Spark parameters.
 For example, I can specify different file paths for configuration files.
 Or I can set certain flags that change my pipeline in different places.

-![Configure the DLT Cluster](/assets/img/dlt_choose_compute.png) _Configure the DLT Cluster, Copyright: Fabian Stadler_
+![Configure the DLT Cluster](/assets/img/dlt_choose_compute.png) _Configure the DLT Cluster, Image source: Fabian Stadler_

 ### Execution